shadowgarden300/shadow-beats-web/README.md

 # Shadow Beats Web

-Shadow Beats Web is open source modern music streaming application designed to offer a seamless and enjoyable listening experience. it allows users to discover trending tracks, curate personal playlists, and enjoy uninterrupted playback.
+Shadow Beats Web is a open source modern music streaming application designed to offer a seamless and enjoyable listening experience. it allows users to discover trending tracks, curate personal playlists, and enjoy uninterrupted playback.
 The app is built for effortless navigation and smooth performance.

 ## Features